-The last few weeks of icy, incorrigible weather in parts of the United States that usually bask in mild winters has tested the resiliency of families and businesses.
-The fragility of basic infrastructure in the face of a raging Mother Nature has been shocking, but it shouldn’t be surprising.
+The winter of 2021 brought weeks of icy, incorrigible weather to parts of the United States that usually bask in mild winters, and it tested the resiliency of families and businesses.
+The fragility of basic infrastructure in the face of a raging Mother Nature was shocking, but it shouldn’t be surprising.
 Extreme weather is no longer an aberration, at least, not according to the data.
 In 2020, there were 22 billion-dollar weather events which crippled cities and towns throughout the U.S. Over the last 20 years, no part of the country has escaped untouched.1

 Predictions of continued extreme weather beg the question: what are businesses – and banks doing to ensure business continuity amid disasters of all kinds, whether natural or man-made?